 Comparison of the Key Characteristics of Arbitration and Mediation

-By understanding the key characteristics and the pros and cons of arbitration and mediation, as well as their place on the continuum of ADR processes used to resolve legal disputes, parties in a dispute can decide on the process that best suits their needs.
+By understanding the key characteristics and the pros and cons of arbitration and mediation, disputing parties can decide on the process that best suits their needs.

 Both arbitration and mediation have their advantages and disadvantages.
 Both are effective ways of solving disputes outside of court that are faster and more economical than traditional litigation and take place outside the public eye.